-[10] The UBCCA adopted by the ULCC in August 2020 implements the following principles:

-- Donations received during a crowdfunding campaign are held in trust.
-The Act specifies the duties and powers of campaign organizers and other persons in the role of trustee, as well as the rights and remedies of donors and beneficiaries. - Reform is pursued through a stand-alone act dedicated to crowdfunding campaigns, rather than as an amendment to a province or territory's existing Trustee Act.5 - The Act applies only to donation-based crowdfunding.
-Investment or presale crowdfunding are excluded from the scope of the Act. - The Act applies to donation-based crowdfunding when the donations are to secure a benefit for a third party or to fulfill a purpose of private or social utility.
-The Act does not apply where campaign organizers are collecting donations for themselves, or to fulfill a personal purpose. - The Act does not apply to the fundraising activities of registered charities and other qualified donees within the meaning of the Income Tax Act (Canada).6 The Act applies to organizations that routinely raise funds to finance their activities. - The Act is largely comprised of rules that apply by default.
-Under certain conditions, the campaign organizer or the crowdfunding platform can stipulate different rules. - The Act recognizes the validity of certain types of trust that otherwise would be ineffective, including non-charitable-purpose trusts.
-The Act extends the cy-près doctrine so that such trusts may benefit from its application. - The Act provides a mechanism for disposing of any surplus or residue.
+- [10] The UBCCA adopted by the ULCC in August 2020 implements the following principles: - The UBCCA confirms that donations received during a crowdfunding campaign are held in trust. - Reform is pursued through a stand-alone act dedicated to crowdfunding campaigns, rather than as an amendment to a province or territory's existing Trustee Act. - The UBCCA is largely comprised of rules that apply by default.
+Under certain conditions, the campaign organizer or the crowdfunding platform can stipulate different rules. - The UBCCA applies only to donation-based crowdfunding.
+Investment or presale crowdfunding are excluded from the scope of the Uniform Act. - The UBCCA applies to donation-based crowdfunding when the donations are to secure a benefit for a third party or to fulfill a purpose of private or social utility.
+The Uniform Act does not apply where campaign organizers are collecting donations for themselves, or to fulfill a personal purpose. - The UBCCA does not apply to the fundraising activities of registered charities and other qualified donees within the meaning of the Income Tax Act (Canada).
+Moreover, the Uniform Act does not apply to organizations that routinely raise funds to finance their activities. - The UBCCA recognizes the validity of certain types of trust that otherwise would be ineffective, including non-charitable purpose trusts.
+It contains rules analogous to the cy-près doctrine to benefit such trusts. - The UBCCA specifies the duties and powers of campaign organizers and other persons in the role of trustee, as well as the rights and remedies of donors and beneficiaries.